MarkTension/portfolio_react_spruce/src/markdowns/00_primer-reinforcement-learning-application-to-art.md

 Why now?
 Same as all machine learning since 2016: Increased computational power!
 This allowed RL to benefit from the latest deep-learning developments, and thereby starting its sub-branch called deep-RL.
 But are there any other applications in industry beyond gaming?
 Absolutely!
 As some of these will be covered in this post, I’ll also share one of my own use-cases within the digital arts.

-See the project website [here](https://onformative.com/work/ai-sculpting/)
+See the project website [here](https://onformative.com/work/ai-sculpting/), and [Reinforcement learning applied to sculpting](/blog/reinforcement-learning-applied-to-sculpting) for the full technical write-up of that project.

 ## **A quick primer on RL**